Simple, affordable life insurance quotes.

 Simplified Issue Underwriting

-A life insurance policy with simplified underwriting (no medical exam) will still require the applicant to answer medical questions.
+A policy with simplified underwriting (no medical exam) will still require the applicant to answer medical questions.
 However, no medical exam will be required.

 The underwriting decision is determined by the answers to the questions on the application, as well as by the information that is on the RX report, MIB report, and motor vehicle report.